-The University's Health and Safety Policy Statement and policies on specific topics are available at: [www.bath.ac.uk/hr/stayingsafewell/hs-policy/index.html](http://www.bath.ac.uk/hr/stayingsafewell/hs-policy/index.html)
+The University's Health and Safety Policy Statement and policies on specific topics are available at: www.bath.ac.uk/corporate-information/health-and-safety-policy email: uhse@lists.bath.ac.uk

 The Policy Statement is also displayed throughout the campus.
 Staff within the University Health, Safety and Environment Service (Wessex House 3.12) provide professional advice on health and safety matters and monitor the health and safety performance of the University.